Gaius-Augustus/MakeHub/README.md

 ```

 In comparison to the first two examples, the resulting hub has a large
-number of evidence and gene prediction tracks from BRAKER, MAKER and
+number of evidence and gene prediction tracks from BRAKER, MAKER,
-Gemoma.
+Gemoma, GlimmerHMM and SNAP.

 If you want to visualize the result, connect the following hub with the
 UCSC genome browser (see section